JordanMartinez/purescript-jordans-reference/21-Hello-World/04-Foldable-Traversable/src/0x-Foldable.md

 #### `foldl`

 This version creates a tree-like structure of computations that starts evaluating immediately via `function Binput A1` and continues evaluating towards the bottom-right.
-Since each evaluation requires only 1 step, this version is "stack safe."
+Since each step evaluates immediately, this version is "stack safe."

 ```
 (b -> a -> b)  Binit   //=== `f a` ===\\